-We will do the work in five stages each winter.
+The work is being done in five stages each winter.
 This enables us to maintain our usual programme of activities and to avoid letting down guests and users.
 It also allows us to manage the project in stages and to have some fundraising and preparation time between each phase.

-Our plan is to convert the engine room into four en-suite cabins.
+Our plan included converting the engine room into four en-suite cabins.
 We have reconfigured the light tower to form a central atrium, providing continuous stairway access from the entrance down to the lower deck, and up to the top of the tower.

-On the main deck, we propose to create a large reception area and space around the central staircase.
+On the main deck, we have created a large reception area and space around the central staircase.
 It also allows the addition of an accessible & carer cabin.
-The toilets and showers will be relocated to the lower deck (on the same level as the accommodation.)
+The toilets and showers have been relocated to the lower deck (on the same level as the accommodation.)

-The forward portion of the foredeck will be covered with a ‘whaleback’ roof for the storage of kit, including waterproofs (which are often damp and at present stored inside Trinity).
-This space can be heated and dehumidified The large anchor windlass on the foredeck will be removed to create more room, especially welcome for larger groups kitting up before activities.
+The forward portion of the foredeck has been covered with a ‘whaleback’ roof for the storage of kit, including waterproofs (which are often damp and were previously stored inside Trinity).
+This space is heated and dehumidified.
+The large anchor windlass on the foredeck has been removed to create an outside training space, especially welcome for larger groups kitting up before activities.

-It’s on the upper (boat) deck that we plan to build the most obvious additions to Trinity, but in such a way as they harmonise with the traditional lines and style of the ship.
-The ‘lookout’ will be extended to meet the light tower and then continued further aft as far as the heli deck.
-This will create a large versatile room providing excellent views over the saltmarsh and wider estuary, and it will be furnished with doors opening on to the heli deck.
+It’s on the upper (boat) deck we planned the most obvious additions to Trinity, but in such a way as they harmonise with the traditional lines and style of the ship.
+The ‘lookout’ has been extended to meet the light tower and then continued further aft as far as the heli deck.
+This has created a large versatile room providing excellent views over the saltmarsh and wider estuary, and has been furnished with bi-fold doors opening onto the heli deck.

-The proposed design has been reviewed and refined in detail by the architect who designed the conversion from light ship in 1990.
-Trinity House, the original owner of the ship, has advised us on the stability and structural aspects of the design along with our naval architect.
+The designs were reviewed and refined in detail by the architect who designed the original conversion from lightship in 1990.
+Trinity House, the original owner of the ship, have commented on the stability and structural aspects of the design along with our naval architect.

 Upgrading Services, Green Heating

-The project not only provides a chance to develop and improve Trinity but also to refurbish some of the services that have been in service for the last 30 years.
-Plumbing, heating and all services on board can be up graded and renewed as required, ensuring that they are ready for the next 30 years.
+The project not only provided a chance to develop and improve Trinity but also to refurbish some of the services that have been in service for the last 25 years.
+Plumbing, heating and all services on board have been upgraded and renewed as required, ensuring that they are ready for the next 25 years.